 Rooms are available to staying guests from 9pm only as the hotel is open for tours during the day.
 Once you arrive, you are given very detailed instructions on how to prepare yourself for a night in your ice bedroom and how to keep warm.
 Sleeping bags, bed sheets and pillows are provided and you’re told exactly how to use them – essentially you cocoon yourself into your sleeping bag so that only your eyes can be seen!

-Can you stay at the Ice Hotel with kids?
+Can you visit the Hôtel de Glace with kids?
 Absolutely!
 There are no special dates dedicated for families and children are welcome at any time throughout the season.
 Here’s what you need to know.

 - There are modified sleeping bags for kids.
 You receive detailed instructions for your overnight stay when you book your room including details on what to wear and what to pack to bring with you.